Frequently Asked Questions About Senior Living

 When you take into account all of the costs associated with maintaining a residence, such as homeowner’s insurance, utility bills, and property taxes, you may be surprised to learn that senior living can be a better value.
 Providence Place’s costs are all-inclusive for three daily meals, housekeeping, and a vibrant activities schedule.

-Have more questions about senior living?
 Contact one of our sales directors.
 We’re happy to talk with you or schedule a tour of one of our Pennsylvania retirement communities!